Captive orcas: Captivity locations

-As of September 29, 2016, orcas in 13 facilities in North and South America, Europe and Asia provide entertainment for theme park visitors.
-Building the physical infrastructure of the parks requires major capital expenditure, but as the star attractions the orcas are arguably the most valuable and irreplaceable assets.
+As of September 29, 2016, there were orcas in 13 facilities worldwide to provide entertainment to theme park visitors.
+While building the physical infrastructure of the parks requires major capital expenditure, many facilities consider the visitor attendance drawn from having captive orcas on display to be a valuable and irreplaceable source of income.

 SeaWorld

 SeaWorld is a chain of marine mammal parks in the United States and is the largest owner of captive orcas in the world.
 The parks feature orca, sea lion, and dolphin shows and zoological displays featuring various other marine animals.
 The parks' icon is Shamu, the orca.
 Parks include: